Extra equation of gravity induced by spontaneous local Lorentz symmetry breakdown: Summary

 1. The extended gauge field $Y_{\mu\alpha}$, including an auxiliary field $Y_{\mu0}$, develops vacuum expectation value $\langle Y_{\mu\alpha}\rangle=\eta_{\mu\alpha}\phi_0$.

-2. The local Lorentz frame is provided by $Y_{\mu\alpha}$ according to the relation: $Y_{\mu\alpha}=\hat{e}_{\mu\alpha}\bar{\phi}$.
+2. The local Lorentz frame is provided by $Y_{\mu\alpha}$ according to the relation $Y_{\mu\alpha}=\hat{e}_{\mu\alpha}\bar{\phi}$.

-Then, the massive SU(2) gauge bosons are turned into the Goldstone photon $A_\mu$, a massless tensor boson $\omega_{\mu\nu}$, and a massive scalar boson $\bar{\phi}$.
-As a natural consequence of the second hypothesis, an extra graviton appears from the symmetric part of the massless tensor boson.
+Then, the massive SU(2) gauge bosons are turned into a massless tensor boson $\omega_{\mu\nu}$, a Goldstone photon $A_\mu$, and a massive scalar boson $\bar{\phi}$.
+As a natural consequence from the second hypothesis, an extra graviton appears as the symmetric part of the massless tensor boson.
+The correspondence between the Einstein gravity and the Yang-Mills gravity beyond perturbation remains yet to be examined.

-A Weyl doublet is turned into the quasi neutrino $\nu_L$, and the quasi electron $e=(e_L,e_R)$.
-Despite starting from a left-chiral Lagrangian, the right-chiral electron $e_R$ appears owing to the local Lorentz transformation of the Lorentz violating mass term, or, expressed intuitively, $e_R$ emerges from $e_L$ by absorbing the Goldstone boson $\epsilon_{\mu\nu}=\omega_{[\mu\nu]}$ associated with broken Lorentz symmetry.
-As the consequence, the interaction of the Goldstone photon with the quasi electron reproduces quantum electrodynamics.
-The result completes the arguments on the emergent Lorentz symmetry from spontaneous Lorentz violation discussed in the previous paper\cite{KN2}.

-In view of the similarity between our model and the standard electroweak theory, spontaneous Lorentz violation provides various aspects for the electroweak phenomena.
-If the electron, the electron neutrino, and the photon are quasi particles, the vacuum of the standard electroweak theory will be in the Lorentz violating phase.
-The massive scalar boson $\bar{\phi}$ coupling to a lepton mass suggests that it may be an additional Higgs boson, since it will not be identical with the standard Higgs boson due to the large difference between their vacuum expectation values, despite their comparable masses.
-This observation leads us to a double-Higgs boson picture; the Higgs boson giving mass to the weak bosons can differ from that giving mass to fermions.
-The former concerns gauge symmetry breaking, while the latter concerns spacetime symmetry breaking.

-The massive SU(2) bosons in our model naturally correspond to the weak bosons.
-Though the model suggests that the weak interaction would disappear after spontaneous Lorentz violation, this conclusion does not necessarily contradict the reality.
-The weak interaction appears in relatively high energy phenomena.
-It will be negligible in the electron mass scale, which is assumed to be the scale of spontaneous Lorentz violation in the model.
-The weak bosons are present in the unbroken phase of Lorentz symmetry.
-Then, it will be still possible in relatively high energies that the quasi leptons in the broken phase have the weak interactions by virtually tunneling through the unbroken phase of the vacuum.
-Another idea to rescue weak interactions from Lorentz violation is simply to assume that the SU(2) group in our model is different from that in the standard electroweak theory.

-If the vacuum is in the Lorentz violating phase, the strong quantum gravity will appear, though it has not been observed.
-The most reasonable explanation will be that the Einstein action suppresses the extra gravity.
-However, since it is necessary to reproduce QED in spontaneous Lorentz violation, the detection of symptoms of the extra gravity in some electromagnetic phenomena would not be excluded.

-An alternative way to eliminate the extra gravity is to assume that Lorentz symmetry has not yet been broken in reality.
-Though in this case the results obtained become irrelevant, the view suggests a possibility of the secondary phase transition of the electroweak vacuum.